fatso83/convert-slash-exec/README.md

 This will simply execute those commands as usual on Unices, but in the first case all slashes will become backslashes and in the second example the prefix will be removed.

+## In the wild
+[`razor-cli`](https://github.com/fatso83/razor-cli-node) is a cross-platform NPM module that can compile Razor templates.
+In [itspackage.json] you can see that it invoket `./nuget` to download its .NET dependencies.
+That command will invoke a `./nuget` shell script on Mac and Linux while on Windows it will run the `nuget.exe` command.